fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 LIFO stands for Last In, First Out.
 In this case, the products that are moved into the warehouse most recently are shipped out first.
 This means the new stock takes precedence over the old stock.

-LIFO is only an option for products that don’t expire.
+From a commodity standpoint, this method is only an option for products that don’t expire.
 Bricks, sand and coal might all be warehoused with LIFO procedures.
 These products don’t expire and in many cases, the new batch is placed on top of the old batch in the warehouse.

 FIFO vs FEFO vs LIFO